 Modi not to raise internal matter like J&K during annual UNGA session next month

-Modi not raise internal matter like J&K during annual UNGA session next month

 New Delhi, Aug 28: Prime Minister Narendra Modi is likely to address the 74th session of the United Nations General Assembly (UNGA) on September 28.
 As per the initial list issued by the UN, PM Modi will speak in the General Debate at around 7.30 PM.